-FSHB may invest 30% or more of its NAV into any of the underlying funds set out below (each an "Underlying Fund" and collectively, the "Underlying Funds") or any other investment schemes as notified by us from time to time.
+FSHB may invest up to 30% or more of its NAV into any of the underlying funds set out below (each an "Underlying Fund" and collectively, the "Underlying Funds") or into any other collective investment schemes as notified by us from time to time.
 The specific percentage investment into each Underlying Fund may vary from time to time at our sole discretion.

-S/N Underlying Funds 1 Fullerton Lux Funds - Asia Growth & Income Equities ("LAGIE") (will cease to be an Underlying Fund from 2 May 2022) 2 Fullerton Lux Funds - Asia Focus Equities ("LHCAE") 3 Fullerton Lux Funds - Asia Absolute Alpha ("LAAA") 4 Fullerton Lux Funds - Asian High Yield Bonds ("LAHYB") 5 Fullerton Lux Funds - Asian Investment Grade Bonds ("LAIGB") 6 Fullerton Short Term Interest Rate Fund ("FSTIR") 7 Fullerton SGD Cash Fund ("FSCF") 8 Fullerton SGD Heritage Income ("FSHI")
+S/N Underlying Funds 1 Fullerton Lux Funds - Asia Focus Equities ("LHCAE") 2 Fullerton Lux Funds - Asia Absolute Alpha ("LAAA") 3 Fullerton Lux Funds - Asian Investment Grade Bonds ("LAIGB") 4 Fullerton Short Term Interest Rate Fund ("FSTIR") 5 Fullerton SGD Cash Fund ("FSCF") 6 Fullerton SGD Heritage Income ("FSHI")

 Please note that we may, from time to time, reallocate less than 30% of the NAV of FSHB and/or make no investment into any of the Underlying Funds.
-FSHB may also invest less than 30% of its NAV into any collective investment scheme not listed above (including any underlying funds that have been (or may in the future be) removed from the descriptions above).
-FSHB may invest up to 30% or more of its NAV into any other collective investment scheme, as notified by us from time to time.
+FSHB may also invest less than 30% of its NAV into any other collective investment schemes not listed above (including any underlying funds that have been (or may in the future be) removed from the descriptions above).
+FSHB may invest up to 30% or more of its NAV into any other collective investment schemes, as notified by us from time to time.
 We may, at all times, make direct investments in accordance with the investment objective, focus and approach of FSHB.